 Hold on, hold on.
 Let’s get this straight: you want people to make a booking on your vacation rental website, but you don’t have a single call-to-action on your site?
 We hate to break it to you, but your vacation rental business isn’t going to get far without one.

-Call-to-actions instruct your viewer to make an immediate response – that’s why lots of vacation rental owners use the “Book Now” button to provoke an instant online booking.
+Calls-to-action instruct your viewer to make an immediate response – that’s why lots of vacation rental owners use the “Book Now” button to provoke an instant online booking.
 Though they could also include a simple “Call Us!” on the contact page or a “Check Availability” on the calendar page.

 8. Offensive color schemes